cbraun99-cyber/datafun-04-eda/README.md

 ## **How to Run the Notebook**

 1. Ensure you have Jupyter installed.
 If not, install it via:
+''' powershell
-' py -m pip install jupyter '
+py -m pip install jupyter
+'''

 ## Troubleshooting and Tips
 - See [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md)